<- Back to notes

 Why so little JavaScript

 A backend engineer’s site that takes three seconds to load and ships half a megabyte of script would be saying the wrong thing.
 The page weight is part of the portfolio.
-Keeping the build lean is the same instinct that keeps a system simple: fewer moving parts, fewer ways to fail.
+If a dependency does not pay rent, it goes.

 Bilingual by construction